gnugat/gnugat.github.io/_sculpin/source/_posts/2015-01-14-sf-ws-part-1-introduction.md

 layout: post
 title: Symfony / Web Services - part 1: Introduction
 tags:
-    - Symfony
+    - symfony
-    - Symfony / Web Services series
+    - symfony / web services series
 ---

 Welcome to this new series of articles on managing Web Services in a